Following Up on a Job Interview

 When to Follow Up

-But with a concise, positive follow-up message, you can actually remind the employer of your professionalism and communication skills, as well as your interest in the job.
+With a concise, positive follow-up message, you can actually remind the employer of your professionalism and communication skills, as well as your interest in the job.
 If you interviewed early on in the process, it may have the additional benefit of bringing attention back to your unique qualifications and aptitude for the position.
 Applicants seen later in the process benefit as well, by keeping their experience and skills fresh in the employer’s mind.

 How to Follow Up